kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 TODO: decide on a definitive catalog of processors.

-Controllers MUST publish the set of supported processor kinds and versions for a GatewayClass via GatewayClass.status.parametersRef or an implementation-specific status.
+Controllers MUST publish the set of supported processor kinds and versions for a GatewayClass via GatewayClass.status.parametersRef or an implementation-specific status e.g. GatewayClass.status.supportedExtensionKinds.

 Admission MUST reject unknown catalog kinds and MAY admit domain-scoped kinds but set status Degraded with reason UnsupportedExtensionType until support is advertised.